alexellis/mkaas/README.md

 * What do I need?

-You need KVM and libvirtd installed on your host machine.
+You need KVM and libvirtd installed on your host machine and Kubernetes installed too.

+You could use `kubeadm` for this.
+For Cloud turn on nested-virt with GCP or use Packet.net/Scaleway for a bare metal host.

 * How does it work?